With 60+ locations, it is no longer feasible for me to communicate the company’s values to every employee face-to-face or monitor culture in person.

 I started my dermatology practice in 2010 as a single practitioner with just one office.
-Today, Schweiger Dermatology Group is the largest dermatology practice group in New York City, with 30 office locations across New York and New Jersey.
+Today, Schweiger Dermatology Group is the largest dermatology practice group in New York City, with more than 60 office locations and 200 providers in the Northeast.
 That kind of success is gratifying, but it comes with challenges.

 One of our biggest challenges was to establish a consistent, well-defined culture as we began to scale.
 Sometime after we opened our 10th location, I realized that it was no longer feasible for me to communicate the company’s values to every employee face-to-face or monitor the culture in person.
 We needed to create a culture that could scale across our growing network of clinics and guide every employee to embody those values in their daily work.

 Here is what the process looked like for us to create and scale company culture:

 We needed to spend time as a company to explore the values that we believed helped us differentiate from our competitors and achieve success: